-12.2 When PUP is requested, WAPA will coordinate with Reclamation to substantiate that the CROD and energy to be withdrawn will be used for the authorized purposes set forth in the Conformed Criteria.
-Upon two (2) years advance written notice, WAPA may withdraw the necessary amounts of CROD and energy on a pro rata basis.
-Withdrawals of PUP may be made until all Withdrawable CROD as provided in Exhibit A, section 2.1, and the amount of energy requested by Reclamation, have been withdrawn from the Contractor.
+12.2 When PUP is reserved, WAPA will coordinate with Reclamation to substantiate that the CROD and energy to be withdrawn will be used for the authorized purposes set forth in the Conformed Criteria.
+Upon two (2) years advance written notice to the Contractor, WAPA may withdraw the necessary amounts of CROD and energy on a pro rata basis.
+Withdrawals for PUP may be made until all Withdrawable CROD as provided in Exhibit A, section 2.1, and the amount of energy reserved by Reclamation, have been withdrawn.